Offline Multi-agent Reinforcement Learning via Sequential Score Decomposition: Theorem Details

 where $\mathcal{H}(\pi(\boldsymbol{a}|s))$ is the entropy of the joint policy.
 Then we need to distill the decentralized executive policy for each agent.
 Consider that each agent policy $\pi_{\theta_i}$ is an isotropic Gaussian policy, we can decompose the joint policy by $\pi = \pi_{\theta_i} \pi_{\theta_{-i}}$.
 The gradient of agent $i$ is as follows

-Importantly, different from the cases in BRPO-Ind, we cannot distill a score function $\nabla_{a_i} \log \mu(\boldsymbol{a}|s)$ from the pretrained diffusion models of joint behavior policies.
-To illustrate the influence of inproporate factorizations, we slightly abuse the factorization assumptions to decompose the joint behavior policy as $\mu(\boldsymbol{a}|s)=\prod_{i=1}^n \mu_i(a_i|s)$ and propose a revised baseline called BRPO-IGO.
-This variant shares most of the framework with BRPO-IGO, but differs in the policy regularization component: instead of using the joint behavior policy, BRPO-IGO employs individual behavior policies for regularization.
+Importantly, different from the cases in BRPO-IND, we cannot distill a score function $\nabla_{a_i} \log \mu(\boldsymbol{a}|s)$ from the pretrained diffusion models of joint behavior policies.
+To illustrate the influence of inappropriate factorizations, we slightly abuse the factorization assumptions to decompose the joint behavior policy as $\mu(\boldsymbol{a}|s)=\prod_{i=1}^n \mu_i(a_i|s)$ and propose a revised baseline called BRPO-CTDE.
+This variant shares most of the framework with BRPO-CTDE, but differs in the policy regularization component: instead of using the joint behavior policy, BRPO-CTDE employs individual behavior policies for regularization.